-Something that frustrates me is the onslaught of SPAM SEO emails from companies and individuals phishing for your information.
+Something that frustrates me is the onslaught of SPAM SEO emails from companies and individuals phishing for one’s information.
 I often receive forwards from clients sending me these emails asking me to look into the claims, or suggesting that we must be missing something in our campaign if these other companies are pointing out deficiencies.

-The reality is, in more than 15 years of doing SEO, I have never seen a single one of these SEO Cold-Emails that was legitimate, and I have literally seen hundreds of them.
+The reality is, in more than 15 years of doing SEO, I have never seen a single one of these SEO cold emails that was legitimate, and I have literally seen hundreds of them.
 I receive them not only to my professional email address, but also to emails I have that are not connected to any website in any way.
-For a seasoned SEO spotting these scams is easy, but for a business owner with little SEO or Internet savvy this may not always be the case.
+For a seasoned SEO spotting these scams is easy, but for a business owner with little SEO or internet savvy this may not always be the case.

 The signs are often very obvious that these emails should go directly to your trash folder.
 Here are a few common signs you’ll see in nearly every one of these emails:

 - No Company Contact info.

 - Claims that your site cannot be found in search engines when you know for a fact that it can be found.

 - The Sender name in email header does not match name signed at bottom of the email.